-Welcome to the Cologne Game Haus (CGH), the new epicenter of Cologne’s game development scene: On the 29th of June we finally opened our doors with an official big bang, together with our studios, politicians and many representatives of the game industry.
+Welcome to the Cologne Game Haus (CGH), the new epicenter of Cologne’s game development scene: On 29th June we finally opened our doors with an official big bang, together with our studios, politicians and many representatives of the game industry.

-Fast paced is also the main ingredient of Ludopium’s stylishly minimalistic “Isometric Epilepsy”, a music game with hard beats and rhythmic gameplay.
+A fast pace is also the main ingredient of Ludopium’s stylishly minimalistic “Isometric Epilepsy”, a music game with hard beats and rhythmic gameplay.
 The game already won the German Computer Game Award in 2017 and has become even more fun to play since then.

 Likewise focused on intense gameplay, Massive Miniteam presented their game “Spitlings”, which they plan to publish this summer for the Nintendo Switch and PC with an option of more platforms to come in the future.
 Both “Spitlings” and “Isometric Epilepsy” bring the love for integrate and decisive level design to the forefront.